carbon-design-system/ibm-products/packages/cloud-cognitive/README.md

 // Live dangerously: enable all components! pkg.setAllComponents(true);

-// Enable all pre-release feature flags that we want to use pkg.flags.noneJustYet = true;
+// Enable a feature flagged examples pkg.feature.nameOfFeature = true;
+pkg.feature['Component.feature'] = true;

 // Live dangerously: enable all pre-release features! pkg.setAllFeatures(true);
 ```

-**Note:** The above settings must happen before a component first renders.
+**Note:** The above settings must happen before a component first renders or a feature is first used.

+**Note: 2** In the case of features implemented via hooks the feature may function without enabling.
+In all cases features that disabled by default will log in the console a warning if enabled via a feature flag or an error if not.

 ### Building and running locally